CarlWHY-28/Driver-Fatigue-Detection-Algorithm/README.md

             'mar_threshold': 0.6,  # If the mouth aspect ratio is greater than 0.6, it is considered yawning } ```

++ Prediction based on machine learning
+    + The image analysis algorithm first implements the rule-based analysis method,  which has a high accuracy.
+I use this method as a labeling method to create a data set for machine learning modeling,  and train the model based on it (the current effect of the prediction by models is not particularly good).
+At the same time, audio detection is less accurate, so it is not a feature of machine learning.
++ Audio matching
+    + Save previous 3 seconds of audio with a sliding window.
+The cosine_similarity is calculated using two MFCC of the model audio and the actual audio.

 ## Result Analysis
 + Algorithm accuracy
-    + The algorithm is close to 90% accurate in the analysis function (based on my own labeled videos).
+    + The algorithm is nearly 90% accurate in the analysis function (based on my labeled videos).
-    + In the detection function, the accuracy of facial key point detection is not high, around 70%.
+    + In the detection function, the accuracy of facial keypoint detection is not high, around 70%.
 + Algorithm efficiency
     + The current efficiency is 7 fps, considering that my computer has an efficiency of 17 fps using YOLOv8-pose alone, I don't think the time complexity of the algorithm is very high